ealpha072/Library-App/README.md

 ## To do:
    * Incude options to store the data to local storage;
    * Add a library log to display library status
+   * Add a dark theme
+   * Delete and Edit capabilities
+   * Ability to change status